richardmussell/richardmussell/README.md

 ### 👨‍💻 **About Me**

 I engineer **resilient, self-healing infrastructure** for the cloud-native era.
-My focus is on eliminating toil through aggressive automation and building **Internal Developer Platforms (IDP)** that empower teams to ship faster.

 *   🔭 **Currently working on:** Designing a multi-cluster Kubernetes service mesh with Istio and ArgoCD.
 *   🌱 **Deep diving into:** eBPF for observability and advanced Chaos Engineering patterns.